microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 When participants are doing activities, you can **look ahead to refresh your memory**.

--   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing.
+-   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing

 -   **Add examples, points, and stories** from your own experience.
 Think about stories you can share that help you make your points clearly and effectively.